 Did you know that our Operation Water Flow program includes a math lesson in which students calculate how much raw (source) water is required for their community to produce one litre of treated drinking water and transport it to their tap?
 Please help us to continue to expand, improve, and update our Operation Water Flow program!
 Please chip in $5 or donate $20 or more and receive an Official Donation Receipt for Income Tax Purposes.

 B’Tselem: The Israeli Information Center for Human Rights in the Occupied Territories.
-2007.
+November 2017.
+Water Crisis.

 Brandes, Oliver M. 2007.
 Flushing the Future?
 Examining Urban Water Use in Canada.